 The Writing Program provides direction and support to the first-year writing courses and instructors at Ball State University.
 The program is recognized as one of the best Writing Programs in the country, receiving the Writing Program Certificate of Excellence from the national Conference on College Composition and Communication.

 First-year writing is considered foundational for students making the transition from high school to college-level writing.
 At Ball State, first-year writing emphasizes the rhetorical nature of writing and reading, argumentation, multimodality, inquiry, and primary and secondary research.

-Most Ball State students will take one of three tracks to meet their first-year writing requirement:
+Most Ball State students will take two courses:

-For more information about the Writing Program, please contact Dr. Jennifer Grouling, Writing Program Director.
+For more information about the Writing Program, please contact Dr. Michael Donnelly, Writing Program Director.